hkadm/ollama_gpu_test/README.md

-# Ollama LLM test for Nvidia GPUs
+# Ollama LLM test for Nvidia and AMD GPUs

 This repository contains GPU testing scripts using Ollama, as well as open-source models for the Ubuntu (22.04/24.04) operating system.
 Currently, the testing script has been verified on Nvidia graphics cards starting from the RTX series with 16 GB of video memory on our [VGPU](https://hostkey.com/gpu-dedicated-servers/vm/) and [dedicated GPU](https://hostkey.com/gpu-dedicated-servers/dedicated/) servers.